SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Conclusion

 ~ In this paper, we present SesQ, a highly efficient SIE simulator tailored for evaluating the EPR of superconducting qubits.
 By applying 2D surface discretization, utilizing the semi-analytical multilayer Green's function, and employing non-conformal boundary mesh refinement, the proposed method overcomes the severe multiscale computational bottlenecks of the conventional FEM simulators.
 This integral equation approach efficiently captures singular charge density distributions at superconductor edges without an explosive growth in unknowns.

 Validations against analytical models demonstrated that SesQ achieves computational accelerations of around two orders of magnitude compared to FEM tools in capacitance extraction.
-The simulator provides a much more reliable and better-converged evaluation of the EPR, which FEM simulation results tend to underestimate.
+The simulator provides a much more reliable and better-converged evaluation of the EPR, which is often underestimated by FEM simulations.
 The simulator's efficiency enables rapid iterative layout optimizations, as demonstrated by the EPR minimization of a rectangular qubit.

 Future work will extend the SIE simulator to efficiently simulate magnetic fields.
 While the magnetostatic field is governed by the vector Poisson equation and its complete solution requires a dyadic Green's function, the $\rho$- and $z$-components of the Green's function in multilayer structures can be reduced to the same form as in the electrostatic case.
 By assigning an excitation current density, the vector magnetic potential can be computed using the numerical techniques developed in this work.
 Consequently, the inductance and magnetic field distribution can be accurately computed, allowing the multiscale bottlenecks traditionally encountered when computing the magnetic field participation ratio to be mitigated using this SIE approach.